SamErde/Write-This/ROADMAP.md

 # Roadmap

-## Decorations

-A parameter that will work with certain output types to add color, borders, or other possible styles.

 ## Outputs

 A parameter that accepts an array OR a series of switches to enable output types for the provided string.